wwlib/cursor-hello-llm-agent/README-phase-2.md

 These changes provide a solid foundation for implementing semantic search and RAG capabilities in the memory system.

+## Phase 2 Update - May 04, 2025 - RAG Implementation & Embedding Integration

+We've implemented the foundation for Retrieval Augmented Generation (RAG) capabilities:

+1. **Embeddings Integration with LLM Service**:
+   - Added comprehensive embedding generation support in both `LLMService` and `OllamaService`
+   - Implemented proper vector normalization, validation, and error handling
+   - Added support for both `/api/embed` and `/api/embeddings` endpoints in the Ollama implementation

+2. **EmbeddingsManager Implementation**:
+   - Created a full-featured embeddings manager to handle storage and retrieval
+   - Implemented semantic search capabilities using cosine similarity
+   - Added support for filtering results by importance and date ranges
+   - Ensured proper handling of conversation history entries and segments

+3. **RAG Architecture Foundation**:
+   - Implemented `RAGManager` class structure for enhanced memory retrieval
+   - Designed interfaces for memory indexing and semantic search
+   - Created framework for efficiently retrieving contextually relevant information
+   - Established clear integration points with memory system components

+4. **Testing Framework**:
+   - Added comprehensive tests for embedding functionality
+   - Implemented proper test file management with temporary directories
+   - Created tests to verify semantic similarity properties
+   - Ensured all tests start with clean state for reproducibility

+These changes lay the groundwork for significantly improving the agent's ability to retrieve and utilize relevant information from past conversations.
+The semantic search capabilities will enable more contextually appropriate responses by drawing on the most pertinent historical information, while the RAG architecture provides a scalable framework for future enhancements to memory retrieval and utilization.

+Next steps include implementing the search functions to enable retrieving information from both memory and conversation history, developing visualization tools for memory analysis, and enhancing the system with batch embedding operations for efficiency.

 ## TODO

 - Generate embeddings for conversation history entries to enable RAG, semantic search